saran-surya/guvi-project/README.md

-# GUVI Web Developemnt Project
+# GUVI Web Development Project

 ## Goal :
 #####  - To create a responsive "REGISTRATION PAGE" using HTML, SCSS, JS and BOOTSTRAP